 After each day, it was as if I aged 40 years.
-It didn’t just show in my hands, but also in my spirit.
+It didn’t just show on my hands, but in my spirit.
 I felt old after each day.

 One day, while washing box after box, I was chatting with my friend, who told me about a guy he knew who had made $500 playing online poker.

 That was the opportunity I needed.
 That summer I began studying online poker.
 I bought books until thirty of them filled my brown, wooden shelf in my small room.